Thank you for your interest in contributing to the Jindal Forum for International and Economic Laws (JFIEL)!

 The JFIEL platform seeks to promote and sustain a discourse between researchers in the field of international law and the international economic arena.
 We further welcome contributions in the field of international human rights law, international humanitarian law, and international investment law.
 You will an indicative list of themes below, which showcase some fields that JFIEL seeks to engage with.

 We welcome original and previously unpublished contributions that provide a cogent legal analysis of recent issues in the aforementioned fields, from across the globe.
 We welcome submissions from students, scholars, early career researchers, policy-makers, professionals and lawyers.
+In particular, we encourage critical and multidisciplinary perspectives that attend to developments in the Global South.

 Themes for Contributions